This psychological intervention blends two complementary approaches:

 Our values serve as guides by which we set our goals.
 Subsequently, it takes committed action to reach those goals.
 Through the setting of short, medium, and long-term goals, Acceptance and Commitment Therapy motivates us to develop new and larger patterns of behavior change.

-Are you interested in seeing if ACT can help you change some issues you’re struggling with?
+Are you interested in seeing if ACT works as a depression treatment, or how it can help you change other issues you’re struggling with?
 Contact me today for a free consultation.